b9org/b9/docs/BuildARuntime.md

 };
 ```

-`TR::TypeDictionary` allows us to define which types are supported by our frontend language.
+`TR::TypeDictionary` allows us to define which types are supported by the frontend language.
 It's used by the `MethodBuilder` class in OMR JitBuilder.
-We define our supported types in [b9/include/b9/compiler/GlobalTypes.hpp].
+We define our supported types in [b9/include/b9/compiler/GlobalTypes.hpp] using `TR::TypeDictionary` as shown below:

 [b9/include/b9/compiler/GlobalTypes.hpp]: https://github.com/b9org/b9/blob/master/b9/include/b9/compiler/GlobalTypes.hpp